Back • Return Home

 ...etc.

 For those that would like a deeper understanding, be sure to look into the field of study known as "Computer Science".
 Computer Science goes deeper into why programming languages are structured in the ways that they are, and how the computer hardware that they control works.
-For example, we might learn to build simple electronic computers "from the ground-up", or design more sophisticated Processors with some fun training in tools like "Hardware Description Languages" (or HDLs).
+For example, we might learn to build simple electronic computers "from the ground-up", or we might design more sophisticated Processors with some fun training in tools like "Hardware Description Languages" (or HDLs).

 Books (Free ones are marked with -$)